UPCOMING IN 2025…

 PASTfuture: Peer to Peer Interview Opportunity

-The interview component of the Mycelium Dreams Project, PASTfuture, will debut in September as part of PICA’s TBA:2024.
-Over two weekends of the festival, I will be in conversation with esteemed Portland dance artists Chisao Hata, Susan Banyas, Robin Lane, and Joan Findlay.
+The interview component of the Mycelium Dreams Project, PASTfuture, debuted in September/2024 as part of PICA’s TBA:2024.
+Over the two weekends of the festival, I was in conversation with esteemed Portland dance artists Susan Banyas, Robin Lane, and Joan Findlay.
 The PASTfuture interviews are intent on creating an inclusive, nonhierarchical oral record of the stories of dance artists and professionals in the Portland community who have committed their life’s work to the field of dance.
 The interviews will begin with Portland’s dance elders and continue through the generations.
 It is multi-year and potentially unending, suggesting a community-based method of remembering our history.
 Long-form in nature, these exchanges are intended to be extended conversations where the artist has the space and time to fully discuss their work, their methods, their history and their influences.
 Some will occur privately, some over the phone, and others in public forums, whatever suits the desires of the interviewee.
 Where possible, the artist or professional being interviewed will be invited to conduct those present in a short movement etude, somatic study, choreographic strategy, or all levels experience that serves to transmit some piece of distinct embodied knowledge from artist to those present, thus enabling the transfer of lived processes.
 Any dance artist in the Portland community who is curious about or interested in one of the individuals set to be interviewed can be considered as the interviewer.
 Please contact me here if you are interested in being considered as an interviewer.
 Artists can also select their interviewer.

-The first group of Portland dance artists and professionals to be interviewed in 2024-25 include: Susan Banyas, Julane Stites, Carloyn Stuart, Toshiko Namioka, Nancy Martino, Chisao Hata, Pat Wong, Mama Ruby Burns-Johnny, Vaunda Carter, James Canfield, Mary Folberg, Tracy Durbin, Luciana Proano, Bobby Fouther, Martha Ullman West, Joan Findlay, Cathy Evleshin, Gregg Bielemeier, Keith V. Martin, Judy Patton, Robin Lane, Melissa St. Clair, Linda Austin, Jamey Hampton, Sahomi Tachibana, Jayanthi Raman, Barry Johnson, Mindy Aloff, Wendy Hambidge, Bill Boese, Jeff Forbes, Bruce Smith, Vincent Martinez-Grieco, Josie Moseley, Judith Catterall, Ray Terrill, Terry Brock, + .
+The first group of Portland dance artists and professionals to be interviewed in 2024-25 include: Susan Banyas, Julane Stites, Carloyn Stuart, Toshiko Namioka, Nancy Martino, Chisao Hata, Pat Wong, Mama Ruby Burns-Johnny, Vaunda Carter, James Canfield, Mary Folberg, Tracy Durbin, Luciana Proano, Bobby Fouther, Martha Ullman West, Joan Findlay, Cathy Evleshin, Gregg Bielemeier, Keith V. Martin, Judy Patton, Robin Lane, Melissa St. Clair, Linda Austin, Jamey Hampton, Jayanthi Raman, Barry Johnson, Mindy Aloff, Wendy Hambidge, Bill Boese, Jeff Forbes, Bruce Smith, Vincent Martinez-Grieco, Josie Moseley, Judith Catterall, Ray Terrill, Terry Brock, + .
 This list is fluid and represents an evolving collection.
 If you are interested in adding a name to this first collection, please be in touch with me here.
 All of the interviews will live in the Portland State University Dance Archive and be available to artist colleagues and public for listening and research.
 The PSU Dance Archive is a non-curated space where all professional dance artists are invited to contribute their work.
 Access to the archive can be found here: https://pdxscholar.library.pdx.edu/pda/

 The PASTfuture interview portion of the Mycelium Dreams Project was partially funded by a 2023 C3 grant from the Regional Arts and Culture Council.
 Thank you RACC!